weejayuk/jump.ios/Docs/JUMP Integration Guide.md

     captureUser.aboutMe = @"Hello.
 My name is Inigo Montoya.";
     [captureUser updateOnCaptureForDelegate:self context:nil];

-**Note**: Context arguments are used across most of the asynchronous Capture methods to facilitate correlation of the response messages with the calling code.
+**Note** Context arguments are used across most of the asynchronous Capture methods to facilitate correlation of the response messages with the calling code.
 Use of the context is entirely optional.
 You can use any object which conforms to `<NSObject>`.